 Imago Dialogue Step Two: Validation

 In this part of the process, the receiver lets the sender know that she is making sense to him.
 He can use phrases like, “What you said makes sense,” or “I can understand what you are saying, given that you were interrupted so often as a child.”

 In this way, the receiver is conveying his comprehension of the sender’s message and validating that what she says makes sense and is valid.

 Note: It’s not necessary for the receiver to agree with the sender here!
 All that is required is a sense of understanding and validation.

 You can agree that a point makes sense without sharing the same point of view (many times when a couple feels they are bad at communication, this is actually one of the core issues at play!).

 This is where the receiver gets the opportunity to show the sender that he gets what she is feeling.
 He might say something like, “I imagine that you must be feeling hurt.
 Is that right?”
 And the sender can agree or correct the feeling offered.

-If you would like more information on how to improve you and your partner’s communication skills, contact me to setup a free consultation today!
+If you try this exercise at home and decide you would like more information on how to improve you and your partner’s communication skills, contact Couples Learn to set up a free consultation today!

 Our Imago therapists would love to help you overcome ineffective communication through couples therapy so you can stop feeling like you’re bad at communication and start feeling confident when managing conflict with your partner.